fansari/haskell-exercises/README.md

 Some excersices in Haskell.

-Stuff like prime tiwns and finite simple groups.
+Stuff like ackermann function, prime tiwns, chinese rest class  and finite simple groups.